saulmm/saulmm.github.com/_posts/2015-02-13-A useful stack on android #2, User Interface.md

     ObservableScrollView observableScrollView;
 ```

-An interesnting fact of this library is that the annotation: `@InjectViews`, wich allows to inject multiple views in a list, so you can use interfaces as `Setters` or `Actions` to apply a property in all views inside the list.
+An interesnting fact of this library is that the annotation: `@InjectViews`, which allows to inject multiple views in a list, so you can use interfaces as `Setters` or `Actions` to apply a property in all views inside the list.

 <br>
 `GUIUtils.java`